lisa-lumos/Snowflake/12-data-governance.md

 Executing a CREATE TABLE ...
 AS SELECT populates masked data in the new table.

-You can use `count(distinct col_name)` on a view that refers to a table that uses this masked column.
+You CAN use `count(distinct col_name)` on a view that refers to a table that uses this masked column.

-A UDF can be passed into the masking policy conditions.
+`A UDF can be passed into the masking policy conditions.`

 Masking policies and their assignments can be replicated using database replication and replication groups.